Chrono Ghost is a platforming side scroller developed by NITETIME studios. It is available on Steam.

 The visuals are beautiful too, the main character and obstacles all look great, and I appreciated how many of the hazards shared the game’s theme with time.
 Many of them resemble objects related to clocks and watches and it fits the game’s atmosphere really well.
 But the backgrounds really take the cake.
 They are gorgeous and each stage has its own distinct flavor and style.

-I encountered one bug, after one death in a lava-filled level the game kept respawning me in to lava with no platform beneath me.
+I encountered one bug, after one death in a lava-filled level the game kept respawning me into lava with no platform beneath me.
 But for the most part, I have very little to criticize about Chrono Ghost.
-It isn’t for everyone, but if you like tough platformers it is only $9.99 on Steam.
+It isn’t for everyone, but if you like tough platformers it’s a pretty cheap title

 - Stellar Visuals and great music